 Cast iron, first utilized two thousand years ago in the Han Dynasty in China, continues today to be the ultimate multi-purpose cookware tool.
 It can be used on the stove, in the oven or directly on a grill to make almost any type of food—from sweet cornbread to juicy steak.
 If you’re unfamiliar with cooking in cast iron on a grill, here’s what you need to know:

-First things first.
-Remember when we seasoned our grill grates?
-Cast iron cookware also needs to be seasoned regularly to prevent food from sticking.
-Before you start grilling, evenly spread canola, coconut or flaxseed oil on the cast iron.
+Cast iron cookware needs to be seasoned regularly to prevent food from sticking.
+Before you start grilling, evenly spread canola, coconut, or flaxseed oil on the cast iron.
 The fattier the oil, the better.
 Bake the cast iron on the grill at 350 degrees for about an hour, then remove and let cool completely.
 Repeat if you want stronger seasoning.

-Cast iron diversity.
 Cast iron skillets aren’t the only type of cast iron you can use on a grill.
 Pans are the most commonly used, but cast iron griddles and Dutch ovens open up a world of possibility.
 Making breakfast?
-Break out the griddle and grill eggs, pancakes and meats all at the same time.
-Use a cast iron Dutch oven to make different types of bread, pulled pork or homemade baked beans on the grill.
+Break out the griddle and grill eggs, pancakes, and meats all at the same time.
+Use a cast iron Dutch oven to make different types of bread, pulled pork, or homemade baked beans on the grill.

 What are you waiting for?
 Now that you know how to use cast iron, do something different for dinner and grill in cast iron to your heart’s content.